kamibababa/mix-fpga/README.md

 ## Implemented commands

-Most commands are already implemented (s. list) with execution time corresponding to Knuth's specifications (except for DIV, which can easily be fixed).
+All commands are already implemented (s. list) with execution time corresponding to Knuth's specifications (except for DIV, which will be fixed in future revisions).

 | OP  | Menmonic | Remarks |
 | -   | -   | -  |